Bullying & Harassment

 Policies and Guidance

-The College has a specific ‘Dignity at Work: Anti-Bullying & Harassment’ Policy which works alongside the College’s Grievance Policy and Procedure, to support and empower staff to raise a complaint if they feel that they are receiving negative treatment from a colleague at the College.
+The College has a specific ‘Dignity at Work: Anti-Bullying & Harassment’ Policy which can be found on the HR policy webpages.This policy works alongside the College’s Grievance Policy and Procedure, to support and empower staff to raise a complaint if they feel that they are receiving negative treatment from a colleague at the College.

-A short guide to the Policy, which provides a general overview of definitions and procedures, and includes case studies to exemplify some of the processes outlined by the Policy, can be found here.
+You can access a short guide to the Dignity at Work policy here.
+This booklet provides a general overview of definitions and procedures, and includes case studies to exemplify some of the processes outlined by the Policy.

 Harassment for students

-There is a separate Code of Practice on Personal Harassment for Students which outlines the reporting mechanisms currently available to students through the Support & Advisory Services (hyperlink).
+There is a separate Code of Practice on Personal Harassment for Students which outlines the reporting mechanisms currently available to students through the Support & Advisory Services.
 On these pages you can also find further information on what is harassment and what to do if sexual assault has taken place.
-The Students’ Union also has an anonymous mechanism for reporting all types of harassment.
-For further information please contact Willow Wong (SU VP Welfare and Diversity, VPWelfare@su.rhul.ac.uk).

 The department of Psychology has produced a Personal Tutor meeting flowchart which clarifies how staff in their department should respond to a range of issues, including harassment.
 You can find this here.